foscia-dev/foscia/website/docs/digging-deeper/models/models-relations-loading.md

 Since Foscia uses a functional approach for your action, you are able to load a relation using different ways depending on your data source implementation.

-For this, Foscia provides multiple loader factories providing various options.
+For this, Foscia provides multiple loader factories providing various behaviors and options.

-### Loading relation using refresh
+### 1. Instance refreshing

 This is the simplest way of loading relations if your data source implementation provides an inclusion of relations and a way to filter models based on IDs (e.g.